maniospas/Blombly/docs/advanced/try.md

 <br>

 Importantly, *errors do not immediately terminate functions*.
 Instead, they give you an opportunity to handle them.
-However, they cannot be assigned as struct fields or as list/map entries.
+Still, for safety, side-effects cannot be errors; you can not set errors as struct fields or as list/map keys or entries.
 On the other hand, operations like converting invalid strings to numbers, or using the `next` operator of iterators can return errors.

 !!! warning
     **Potential instability:** Future versions of Blombly may change whether